Click on the picture of the item to read more

 Russian scientists performed a number of studies of the effects of Rhodiola on the central nervous system (CNS)

-Rhodiola preparations produced noticeable effects on electrical activity, neurotransmitter levels and other parameters in different brain structures.
+Rhodiola preparations produced noticeable effects on electrical activity, neurotransmitter levels, and other parameters in different brain structures.
 The effects of Rhodiola preparations on the CNS appear to be complex, with different areas or types of neurons being affected differently.
 It is still undetermined which of the many effects of Rhodiola are responsible for its reported stimulant, antidepressant and stabilizing action on the CNS

 Rhodiola appears to enhance the organism’s general resistance to a variety of adverse influences or conditions.
-It was shown to reduce toxic effects of various drugs and chemicals.
-Similar to other adaptogens, Rhodiola preparations tend to normalize various physiological and biochemical parameters regardless of the direction of their deviation; up or down.
+It was shown to reduce the toxic effects of various drugs and chemicals.
+Similar to other adaptogens, Rhodiola preparations tend to normalize various physiological and biochemical parameters regardless of the direction of their deviation, up or down.

 Rhodiola’s actions appear to be dependent on a functional CNS and endocrine system; only in living and fully functional animals and humans the effects showed up, not in a laboratory test tube.
 One can conclude that the active components of Rhodiola are stimulating the body itself to perform better and compensate faster for deviations in metabolic patterns and shortcomings.

 Rhodiola may play a role in fighting depression.
 In a group of 128 adult patients with depression and neurasthenia (a condition of fatigue, weakness, and inability to recover by resting), treatment with 150 mg of Rhodiola three times a day significantly reduced or eliminated symptoms in 64% of the subjects.
 Among a group of patients hospitalized for depression, the addition of Rhodiola to a treatment regimen of tricyclic antidepressants reduced the length of hospital stays and improved the patients?’ moods, thought processes, and motor activity.
-Even better, the herb not only reduced troublesome side effects of the antidepressants, but also proved to be effective in treating less severe forms of depression without other medications.
+Even better, the herb not only reduced troublesome side effects of the antidepressants but also proved to be effective in treating less severe forms of depression without other medications.

 Of particular interest is the anti-tumor and anti-metastatic action of Rhodiola.
-In a series of studies it was demonstrated that in mice with various types of implanted tumors, Rhodiola preparations inhibited tumor growth by 40-75%.
-Furthermore, Rhodiola significantly reduced the incidence of metastases – for some tumors 2 – 5-fold.
-One should also note that Rhodiola was shown to reduce the severity of the side effects of chemotherapy; again proof of the normalizing and balancing effect so common to adaptogens.
+In a series of studies, it was demonstrated that in mice with various types of implanted tumors, Rhodiola preparations inhibited tumor growth by 40-75%.
+Furthermore, Rhodiola significantly reduced the incidence of metastases – for some tumors, 2 – 5-fold.
+One should also note that Rhodiola was shown to reduce the severity of the side effects of chemotherapy; again, proof of the normalizing and balancing effect so common to adaptogens.

-On the basis of clinical studies, the following indications for Rhodiola preparations were proposed :
+Based on clinical studies, the following indications for Rhodiola preparations were proposed :

 The time required before Rhodiola takes effect depends on your genetics, mental and physical condition, environment, behavior, and lifestyle.
 Some people begin to feel its effects in just a few days, while others require as much as three weeks.
 Clinical studies show that most people experience its full benefits in 30-40 days.
-If you do not notice a change within 40 days, discontinue use, as Rhodiola may not be effective for you.
+If you do not notice a change within 40 days, discontinue use, as Rhodiola may not be useful for you.

-In high doses susceptible people can experience irritability and overanxious behavior.
-Lowering the dosage will most of the time stop the unwanted effects.
+In high doses, susceptible people can experience irritability and overanxious behavior.
+Lowering the dosage will most of the time, stop the unwanted effects.